Evangelical Methodist Church in the Philippine Islands: Recent years

-Bishop Nathanael P. Lázaro was elected as the eleventh General Superintendent in 2000.
+Bishop Nathanael P. Lázaro was elected as the eleventh general superintendent in 2000.
 Imbued with administrative abilities, he caused significant changes in the organisation and administration of the Church to make it more "attuned to the Great Commandment of the Lord Jesus Christ as stated in the Gospels."
 His efforts led to the overall amendment of the IEMELIF Book of Discipline in 2007.

 Government recognition

 In October 1979 — in celebration of both the 80th anniversary of Methodism in the Philippines and the 70th founding anniversary of the IEMELIF — the Metro Manila Commission renamed Sande Street fronting the Church's cathedral to Nicolas Zamora Street, after the Church's founder.

 During the 75th founding anniversary of the IEMELIF, President Ferdinand E. Marcos proclaimed "February 28, 1984, as a special historical church day for thanksgiving on the founding of the first indigenous evangelical church in the Philippines."
-On the same day, a historical marker was installed by the National Historical Commission of the Philippines in front of the cathedral.
+On the same day, a historical marker was installed by the National Historical Institute in front of the cathedral.

 Civic contributions

 The Church does not confine itself to purely internal matters.
-It also conducts public crusades and rallies, as well as house to house Bible studies.
+It also conducts public crusades and rallies, as well as house-to-house Bible studies.

 It also involves itself in civic and community affairs, extends help to victims of natural calamities like typhoons, earthquakes, and fires.

 It is also active in helping promote matters of public interest such as the movements against drug use and against air and water pollution.
 Helping promote public awareness of civic duties like voting is among its concerns.

 Governance

-The church is led by a General Superintendent, who is responsible for the well-being of all churches within the jurisdiction of the IEMELIF.
-The current General Superintendent is Bishop Noel M. Abiog, who accepted the post in 2016.
+The church is led by a general superintendent, who is responsible for the well-being of all churches within the jurisdiction of the IEMELIF.
+The current general superintendent is Bishop Noel M. Abiog, who accepted the post in 2016.

 IEMELIF Cathedral

 The original cathedral of IEMELIF was built in 1928 and took 13 years to build.
 It was destroyed in a large fire that gutted Tondo, Manila on 3 May 1941 but was rebuilt at the same site and completed on 28 February 1959, which was also the Church's 50th anniversary.

 Architect Benjamin T. Felix drew up the structural design of the new cathedral.
 The church is laid out in a traditional cruciform plan, facing northwest.
 The building is constructed of cement in Gothic style.
 Its façade is flanked by twin spires, and features a large, quadruple lancet window at its centre.
 The eastern and western flanks of the edifice have pointed arch stained glass windows, which cast a light-green hue all throughout the church's interior.

 A large, newly constructed choir loft looms above and over the narthex and entrance to the nave, which has a high ceiling with decorative hanging lamps.
-The framing of the ceiling, as well as the altar reredos, are made from Narra (Pterocarpus indices), wood donated by Brother Edward Tan, an avid sympathizer of the Church.
+The framing of the ceiling, as well as the altar reredos, are made from Narra (Pterocarpus indicus), wood donated by Brother Edward Tan, an avid sympathizer of the Church.
 The pulpit, lectern, pews and transept balconies have richly-carved woodwork with the same theme.